 After this procedure, you must relearn how to drink and eat.
-Your diet will progress gradually, from liquid to pureed, then bland, and finally you will resume your normal diet anytime after four weeks, but each progresses at its own pace.
+Your diet will progress gradually, from liquid to pureed, then bland, and finally, you will resume your regular diet anytime after four weeks, but each moves at its own pace.

-During the first postoperative week, the patient begins with clear liquids and gradually continues with full liquids.
+The patient begins with clear liquids during the first postoperative week and gradually continues with full liquids.
 For the first two days, be sure to drink warm fluids, no more than half a cup at a time.

-Drink a small sip, sip slowly, don’t use straw, and avoid carbonated beverages.
+Drink a small sip, sip slowly, don’t use a straw, and avoid carbonated beverages.
 Make sure you drink at least 10 cups of fluids throughout the day.
-To get enough calories and protein, drink more dairy products.
+To get enough calories and protein, consume more dairy products.

-When you drink liquids, you can have drinks such as coconut water, lemon water, green tea, iced tea, vegetable and soup broth, chicken and soup broth, skim milk, butter milk, dal soups, plain tea and coffee, etc. Do not add sugar. to your drinks.
+When you drink liquids, you can have coconut water, lemon water, green tea, iced tea, vegetable and soup broth, chicken and soup broth, skim milk, buttermilk, dal soups, and plain tea and coffee, etc. Do not add sugar to your drinks.

-The second week onwards you can introduce pureed foods to your diet.
+You can introduce pureed foods to your diet from the second week onwards.
 This will include items that are well cooked and mixed or pureed in a puree.
-Khichdi, porridge, fruit yogurt are some good examples.
+Khichdi, porridge, and fruit yogurt are some excellent examples.

 You should eat slowly in small bites, chew well, and stop once you feel full.

-Starting in the third week, you can start with soft foods, once you are comfortable with the puree diet.
+Starting in the third week, you can start with soft foods once comfortable with the puree diet.

 Maintaining regular physical activity is essential to promote good circulation and help you reach a healthy weight.
-However, it is best to avoid strenuous exercise for a minimum of 6 weeks, until you have a normal solid diet.
+However, it is best to avoid strenuous exercise for six weeks until you have a standard solid diet.

-The information found on this website is for educational purposes only and should not be relied upon for accuracy or precision for your specific situation and / or for your specific procedure.
+The information found on this website is for educational purposes only.
+It should not be relied upon for accuracy or precision for your specific situation and procedure.

-Consult with your physician / surgeon regarding your personal circumstances and your personal procedure / treatment plan.
+Consult with your physician/surgeon regarding your circumstances and your personal procedure/treatment plan.